Skip to main content

 Middlebury Institute of International Studies at Monterrey

-BYU-Idaho TESOL students can qualify for Advanced Entry admission to the prestigious MATESOL program at MIIS.
+BYU-Idaho TESOL students can qualify for Advanced Entry admission to the prestigious MATESOL program at MIIS, which is now only offered online.
 Our institutions have an academic agreement wherein our students may count 8-10 hours of coursework toward their degree.
-They also automatically earn a minimum scholarship of $10,000 per year (more for stronger candidates).
+They also are eligible for merit-based scholarships that could discount tuition costs.

 BYU Provo